archivematica/archivematica-architectural-decisions/0006-use-bagit-to-package-transfers.md

 backlogs can be used for long-term storage of content and that users should expect it to be as durable as AIP storage for maintaining accurate metadata over pipeline upgrades, migrations or re-indexes.
-However, prior to release 1.10, transfers stored using Archivematica’s backlog functionality could only be accessed by using the same pipeline that the transfer was created in.
+However, prior to release 1.10, transfers stored using Archivematica's backlog functionality could only be accessed by using the same pipeline that the transfer was created in.
 If the pipeline was accidently lost or decomissioned, you would be unable to reindex and repopulate the backlogged material in a new Archivematica pipeline.
-The reliance on maintaining this backlog information in the pipeline's transactional database (MCP server) and search index (Elastic Search) is a significant preservation risk if the files are kept in backlog for an indefinitely long period of time, as is the case for SFU Archives and an increasing number of Archivematica users.
+The reliance on maintaining this backlog information in the pipeline's transactional database (MCPServer) and search index (Elasticsearch) is a significant preservation risk if the files are kept in backlog for an indefinitely long period of time, as is the case for SFU Archives and an increasing number of Archivematica users.

-The decision was made to convert transfers into self-describing Bagit packages that mirrored Archivematica's AIPs so that Archivematica's transfer backlog could be rebuilt in the event of a lost or destroyed pipeline.
-Wherever feasible, the transfer metadata used to restore a Bagit package from backlog is written to its METS file.
+The decision was made to convert transfers into self-describing BagIt packages that mirrored Archivematica's AIPs so that Archivematica's transfer backlog could be rebuilt in the event of a lost or destroyed pipeline.
+Wherever feasible, the transfer metadata used to restore a BagIt package from backlog is written to its METS file.

 ### Positive consequences